At this time of year in winter, there is the risk of snow and ice everywhere, particularly on those cool and chilly mornings.

 With snow can come wind, which can cause an even bigger issue to resolve.

-Suddenly, snow and rain can be blown into areas of a roof that normally do not receive this; for example, under flashings and coping on parapet walls.
+Suddenly, snow and rain can be blown into areas of a roof that generally do not receive this; for example, under flashings and coping on parapet walls.

-Therefore, watch out for sudden leaks that occur in places that would not usually receive these, as the snow and water finds a whole new course to travel.
+Therefore, watch out for sudden leaks in places that would not usually receive these, as the snow and water find a new course to travel.

 3. The Drain Factor